Gonzalo Higuaín: 2019–20 season: Return to Juventus

 On 1 July 2019, Higuaín returned to Juventus as Chelsea declined to extend his loan; thus, he was once again reunited with manager Maurizio Sarri, who had recently joined the club.
 Although he previously wore the number 9 shirt at Juventus, he was instead handed the number 21 shirt ahead of the 2019–20 season.
 He scored his first goal of the season in a 4–3 home win over his former club Napoli in Serie A on 31 August.

 On 17 September 2020, he mutually terminated his contract with Juventus.

 Inter Miami

 On 18 September 2020, Higuaín signed for Major League Soccer club Inter Miami.
 On his debut, he missed a penalty and then started a fight as Miami fell to a 3–0 defeat to the Philadelphia Union.
 On 7 October, Higuaín scored his first goal for Miami, a late free kick in their 2–1 win against the New York Red Bulls.
+On 31 July 2022, Higuaín scored another free-kick for Inter Miami, and then netted two more goals to complete a first-half hat-trick in 27 minutes against FC Cincinnati in a 4–4 draw.
 Higuaín retired at the end of Inter Miami's 2022 MLS season; his last game was in the first round of the MLS playoffs, ending in 3–0 away loss to New York City FC.